ShuYuHuang/Obsidian-notes/Small LLMs/What options do we have.md

 How to determine proprer options to use?
 We first look at the rankings of the models.
-There's a bunch of models we have in the world
+There's a bunch of models we have in the world but how to evaluate them?
+There are several Websites that ranks the

+Hugginface:

 Open router: a website provides